 These resources can be found at the ERLC website here.

-Miles Mullin, executive vice president and chief of staff for the (ERLC), also spoke to how the entity is working with Southern Baptists in various states as the ballot landscape takes shape.
+Miles Mullin, executive vice president and chief of staff for the ERLC, also spoke to how the entity is working with Southern Baptists in various states as the ballot landscape takes shape.

 “We know that many of our state conventions are already engaged in doing good work on the frontlines in order to advance pro-life policies,” Mullin said.
 “The ERLC stands ready to support our Southern Baptist churches by working alongside our Baptist state convention partners where initiatives are up for a vote by providing resources that help educate and equip Baptists and others in the critical effort to protect life.”

-Currently, 10 different states have an abortion-related ballot initiatives scheduled to appear before voters in November.
+Currently, 10 different states have abortion-related ballot initiatives scheduled to appear before voters in November.
 Some of these states include Arizona, Florida, Missouri, New York and South Dakota.

-Most of these are pro-choice measures seeking to expand access to abortion, and often refer to the concept of “fetal viability,” or the age at which a preborn child can survive outside the mother’s womb.
+Most of these are pro-choice measures seeking to expand access to abortion and often refer to the concept of “fetal viability,” or the age at which a preborn child can survive outside the mother’s womb.
 This age is currently estimated at 24 weeks of gestation, but could potentially change in the future depending on various technological advancements.

 Abortion ballot initiatives have become a source of controversy and contention in some states as the November election approaches.